 Moves for work have kept Rob within reach of KCS; he moved firstly to Dudley and then to Worcester, where he has very recently been installed as Archdeacon of Worcester.
 He started off in the back row of the basses, and has stayed there, where there is a good tradition of chairmen skulking!

 President: John Gaston

 For general enquiries about the Society, please contact the Secretary.

-We have been linked with the TSC since 1989, through our two towns' 50-year twinning arrangement.
+We have been linked with the TSC since 1989, through our two towns' 60-year twinning arrangement.
 Every two years we visit them, or they visit us, for a long weekend of concentrated rehearsing and performing - we combine the choirs to perform works from the classical choral repertoire.

 Individual members have also joined us for such occasions as our Singing Weekends in Shrewsbury or in Knighton - just as individual members of KCS have joined them and taken part in performances.
-Members of KCS visited Husum to join with the TSC at the end of May, 2008, and performed in a very successful concert of music by Mozart and Haydn.
-We joined the Husum choir again in May 2013, when we sang Rossini's Petite Messe Solennelle - as well as enjoying a very pleasant weekend with old friends and new.
+Members of KCS visited Husum to join with the TSC again in May 2013, when we sang Rossini's Petite Messe Solennelle - as well as enjoying a very pleasant weekend with old friends and new.